Documents, certificates, letters and notes available at the British Embassy Seoul.

 See the individual services below for details of supporting documents to bring.
 Make sure you have acceptable proof of address and identity, and payment for all fees.

-For all appointments for notarial services you will need to bring acceptable proof of your identity and address.
+For all appointments for notarial services you will need to bring acceptable proof of your identity.

-We accept passports, alien registration cards, UK or Korean driving licences, etc. as proof of identity.
+We accept passports, alien registration cards, etc. as proof of identity.

 Administer oaths, affirmation or affidavit